Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 “That many?”

 “One in a thousand,” Jack shrugged.
-“Anyway, we all carried a stone up here---Dad carried the altar---then we built the circle, and we had a moon ritual to consecrate it.
+“Anyway, we all carried a stone up here - Dad carried the altar - then we built the circle, and we had a moon ritual to consecrate it.
 I mean yeah, it took all day, but it was a fun day.”

 Rihanna looked around.
 The circle was little more than a ring of stones, none bigger than a gym bag, with a larger stone in the middle that she guessed was a kind of altar or something.
 The whole thing was twenty feet across, and honestly she could have walked right through it without noticing it.
 It was about a five minute walk off the footpath from Memorial Hill, with a nice view out over Folctha.